oreanroy/learn_modules/angular/README.md

 	here we used a viewChild to get the reference to local reference and using the name we can access the dom.
 We can also make chages to the dom from the .ts file but that should be avoided at all costs.

+	Along with this there is also a @viewChild which can be used to get the elemets in the ngContent
+###